A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Results

-All models were evaluated on the refined dataset to ensure fair comparisons.
-We employed the same random data split as in previous sections and assessed model performance on the test set, ensuring a consistent evaluation framework.
-Table~\ref{tab:model_comparison} summarizes key regression metrics for all models, and Figure~\ref{fig:models} presents prediction vs. true value plots using the optimal feature representations for each model.
-Among all tested models, MLP achieved the highest accuracy when using Morgan fingerprints combined with Expert descriptors, reinforcing its capability to model complex molecular relationships effectively.
-Traditional ML models, such as SVR and RF, also performed competitively, highlighting their suitability for molecular property prediction when coupled with Morgan and Expert descriptors.
-Notably, even kNN outperformed AGILE, suggesting the robustness of explicitly encoded molecular substructure features for LNP transfection prediction.
+Table~\ref{tab:model_comparison} summarizes the regression metrics for all models, and Supplementary Figure~5 presents prediction-versus-true-value plots using the optimal feature representation for each architecture.
+Under these conditions, MLP achieved the highest accuracy when trained with Morgan fingerprints combined with Expert descriptors.
+Traditional ML models such as SVR and RF also performed competitively, demonstrating strong suitability for transfection prediction when paired with chemically meaningful representations.
+Importantly, all models implemented within the proposed framework outperformed both AGILE and Chemprop.
+Among the graph-based models, KPGT achieved the highest predictive accuracy, followed by Chemprop, with AGILE performing the worst.
+The relatively strong performance of KPGT indicates that data-driven feature extraction can be effective for LNP transfection prediction when supported by well-designed architectures and robust pretraining strategies.